TosbackCgusBridge-Bot/CGUs-versions/Victoriassecret/Privacy Policy.md

 Please click here to view any material and substantive changes made since the last revision of this privacy policy.
 If you're concerned about how your personal information is used, please visit our site often for this and other important announcements about VictoriasSecret.com.

-This Privacy Statement is effective November 21, 2013
+This Privacy Statement is effective December 17, 2013

 Back To Top